Soumyodeep-Das/Soumyodeep-Das/README.md

-<h2 align="center">Hi 👋!
+<h2 align="center">Hi there 👋!
 Soumyodeep Das this side.
 I'm doing MCA from Jadavpur University. <a href="https://linktr.ee/soumyodeep">Connect</a> with me via socials.</h2>

 ###